We invite you to participate in our two major events each year.

 Players must have active membership in the U.S. Chess Federation.

-Prizes include cash for first, second, and third place in the Open only.
+Prizes include cash for first, second, and third place in the Open.
 Winners in the Open also receive a plaque for first place and medals go to second and third places respectively.

 The U1200, U800, and U400 winners receive trophies (1st Place) and medals (2nd & 3rd).